Please visit our Christmas Opening Hours for details on Customer Support availability over the festive period.

-How energy efficient is my Boiler?
+How energy efficient is my boiler?

 As one of the biggest costs for householders in the UK, it is worth understanding how energy efficient your boiler is, and how much you could save if you replaced it with a new high efficiency model.

 If your boiler was installed before 2005, the chances are it is an old standard efficiency boiler, rather than a high efficiency condensing model.
-This is because the Building Regulations changed in 2005, requiring all new boilers to be condensing, and therefore much more efficient than the old non-condensing boilers.
+This is because the building regulations changed in 2005, requiring all new boilers to be condensing, and therefore much more efficient than the old non-condensing boilers.

-In April 2018, the Building Regulations changed again, requiring all new boilers to be at least ErP 92% efficient.
+In April 2018, the building regulations changed again, requiring all new boilers to be at least ErP 92% efficient.

 What is ErP?